jintobeans/nyt-ui/README.md

 * Include tests for each component

-* Be as modular as possible
+* Write code that is as modular and readable as possible

 ## Bugs:

+* Moving API call to the backend does not work with jsonp

 ## Stretch Goals:

+* Make JSONP API calls from the back end in order to protect security of API key

-* Integrate other API calls (outside of 'Overview') from the NYT Books API
+* Integrate other API calls (outside of 'Overview') from the NYT Books API with additional reducers